How to Revive a Dying Echeveria

 Here is a table summarising the most common problems with echeveria…

-Symptoms of Dying Echeveria:Reasons for Dying Echeveria:
+Symptoms of Dying Echeveria:Reasons Your Echeveria is Dying:

 Echeveria Growing Tall with Drooping Leaves:Not enough sunlight causes stretching.
 The leaves droop due to inadequate sunlight for photosynthesis.

 Echeveria Turning Purple:Some species of echeveria turn purple as the plant matures.
-Leaves can turn purple due to excessively high temperatures, or sunlight, cold temperatures and due to drought stress.
+Leaves can turn purple due to excessively high temperatures, or sunlight, cold temperatures, and due to drought stress.

 The echeveria redirects its resources from the lower leaves to supporting and growing the new leaves as they are closer to a source of light.